ismaelfuentes/backendChallenge/README.md

 **🧊 Docker**:

-If you built the images previously, just running 'docker-compose up' should launch a container for mongodb and another one for the API itself, listening for request in the same port as the local environment.
+If you built the images previously, just running `docker-compose up` should launch a container for mongodb and another one for the API itself, listening for request in the same port as the local environment.

-## Tests
+## Test

 some unit and e2e tests where added just to show how to create them.